AndrewJBateman/angular-observables/README.md

 ```

-## Features
+## :cool: Features

-* When the use clicks on the 'Home' link the counter starts counting up every second.
+* When the user clicks on the 'Home' link the counter starts counting up every second.
 If the user clicks on 'User 1' or 'User 2' then the counting stops.
 This demonstrates that the Angular function`ngOnDestroy()` is working correctly.
+* Updated to use latest Angular 10, all dependencies updated with no vulnerabilities.

-## Status & To-Do List
+## :clipboard: Status & To-Do List

 * Status: Working.
 * To-Do: This could be used as a sand-box to try out other angular functionality.

-## Inspiration
+## :clap: Inspiration

 * [CodingandCaffeine: Angular RxJS Observables.
 Understanding the approach](https://www.youtube.com/watch?v=R7Y8k8mHEeA).
 * [Link to article by Jen Cooper of Telerik Developer Digest:](https://developer.telerik.com/topics/web-development/introduction-observables-angular-developers/)

-## Contact
+## :envelope: Contact

-Repo created by [ABateman](https://www.andrewbateman.org) - feel free to contact me!
+* Repo created by [ABateman](https://www.andrewbateman.org) - you are welcome to [send me a message](https://andrewbateman.org/contact)